The Carillon (Regina): Funding

 The Carillon derives a portion of its budget from a student levy each semester.
 The student levee makes up approximately half of The Carillon operating budget which goes towards the actual cost of printing the paper.

 The Carillon also derives a significant portion of its budget from local advertisers seeking to capture the university demographic.
 An aggressive data mining campaign by the Carillon and its advertising partner Campus Plus has created a strong base of knowledge about university student consumer habits.
 Many businesses are attracted to the newspaper for its loyal readership, low advertising rates, and the fact that university students tend to be well-educated, affluent consumers of luxury goods like cars, clothing and alcohol.

 Operations

 Board of directors

 While the board has no actual say over editorial content in the newspaper they can still have a strong influence by the people they hire.
 The board reviews the financial statements, approves spending, mandates duties of staff, enforces the constitution and acts as a communication conduit between URSU and other university bodies.

-Currently, the board consists of the editor in chief, two current paid staff members, one alumnus and five students at large.
-Each member of the board is elected by the collective in the spring of each year.
+Currently, the board consists of the Executive Director, and five students at large.
+Each student at large is elected by the collective in the spring of each year.
 Empty seats are filled by byelection in the fall.

 Staff

-The editor-in-chief, production manager, news editor, copy editor and ad manager are all hired at the end of the winter semester before the new publishing year.
-The summer editor-in-chief is also hired to manage the paper for the summer months.
-The rest of the staff is hired during the fall, at the beginning of each school year.

 The staff consists of the following positions: